 InterestsElectroacoustic Music, Film Sound Design, Video Art, Animation, Interactive Media, Software Design, Digital Musical Instruments, Music/Video Technology Pedagogy

-Eli Stine is a composer, programmer, and media designer.
+Eli Stine is a composer, programmer, and educator.
 Stine is currently pursuing a Ph.D. in Composition and Computer Technologies as a Jefferson Fellow at the University of Virginia.
-Stine is a graduate of Oberlin College and Conservatory with degrees in Technology In Music And Related Arts from the conservatory and Computer Science from the college.
+Stine is a graduate of Oberlin College and Conservatory with degrees in Technology In Music And Related Arts and Computer Science.

 Stine's work explores electroacoustic sound, multimedia technologies (often custom-built software, video projection, and multi-channel speaker systems), and collaboration between disciplines (artistic and otherwise).

 As an educator, Stine has a deep level of commitment to teaching music and media technology and 10 years of experience teaching students at the high school, undergraduate, and graduate school levels.